llm-edge/hal-9100/README.md

 - The Assistants API allows integration of AI assistants into applications.
 - Supports tools like Code Interpreter, Retrieval, and Function calling.
 - Will follow OpenAI Assistants evolutions

+## Goals
+- **Highly reliable**: The API is designed to be highly reliable, tested, and used in production even in extreme environments with human lives at stake.
+- **Compatible with OpenAI Assistants API**: The API is designed to be compatible with OpenAI Assistants API.
+- **Thin abstraction layer**: The API is designed as a thin, easy to understand, covering most valuable use cases, layer of abstraction on top of the best Open Source projects that have stood the test of time.
+- **Free**: The API is designed to be free and Open Source, with no hidden costs.

 ### Integration Steps